Avadh Akhbar: Editors

 On 10 August 1878, Pandit Ratan Nath Dhar Sarshar was appointed as editor.
 Avadh Akhbar helped to launch his career as one of the most important fiction writers in Urdu.
 Sarshar's novel Fasana-e-Azad appeared serially, and later as a special supplement, in the paper from 1878 to 1880.
 It became the first Urdu novel to be serialised in a newspaper.
 Sarshar also published articles on literary, educational, political and social subjects in the paper, advocating progressive thoughts, enlightenment and modernity.
 Ulrike Stark remarks that Sarshar gave a new dimension to journalistic prose in Urdu and became a model for many later writers.
-Sarshar resigned from the editorship on 1 February 1880; however, he remained associated with the Naval Kishore Press for some time.
+Sarshar resigned from the editorship on 1 February 1880; however, he remained associated with the Nawal Kishore Press for some time.
 His novels Fasana-e-Jadid (later published in book form as Jam-e-Sarshar) and Sair-e-Kohsar were serialised as special supplements to Avadh Akhbar in 1880 and 1886 respectively.

 After Sarshar, no formal editor was appointed.
 The editorial work was handled by several editors including Abdul Halim Sharar (assistant editor from 1880 to 1882), Mirza Hairat Dehlavi, Munshi Shiv Parshad, Maulvi Ahmad Hasan 'Shaukat' and Munshi Debi Parshad 'Sihr'.